Our Top Choice...

 Gel cleaners are thick and heavy gels that cling very well to any surface they’re sprayed on.
 They make poor exterior cleaners as they can be very difficult to rinse off of flat featureless surfaces and can leave very sticky residues if you’re not careful.
 But for heavy duty cleaning they can’t be beat.
 They stick right onto pretty much anything, and will lather well while you’re scrubbing, continuing to work even as you scrub (unlike foams, which tend to just come right off).
 They’re great for extreme grime.

 Finally, exterior cleaners are there to make your grill look nice.
 They clean stains off the outside and buff the steel to a mirror shine.
-These make decent all purpose cleaners as well, but are typically specialized for metal surfaces; you won’t get as good results on tile or wood.
+These make decent all purpose cleaners as well, but are typically specialized for metal surfaces which you can spray and cover the whole surface of the griller with the liquid solution.
+It just won’t get as good results on tile or wood.

 No matter what cleaner you think you need, having at least two of the above is likely to be for the best.